lowlighter/metrics/source/plugins/community/README.md

 - A plugin should be independent and should not rely on other plugins
   - [🧱 core](/source/plugins/core/README.md) and [🗃️ base](/source/plugins/base/README.md) output can be reused though
 - A plugin should never edit its original arguments, as it is shared amongst other plugins and would create unattended side effects
-- Use `imports.metadata.plugins.{plugin-name}.inputs()` to automatically typecheck and default user inputs through defined `metadata.yml`
+- Use `imports.metadata.plugins.{plugin-name}.inputs()` to automatically type check and default user inputs through defined `metadata.yml`
 - Plugin options should respect the "lexical field" of existing option to keep consistency
 - Plugin errors should be handled gracefully by partials with error message
 - New dependencies should be avoided, consider using existing `imports`